junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 1830
-congress: 116th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Sixteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 1830

-That the bill from the House of Representatives (H.R.
-1830) entitled “An Act to require the Secretary of the Treasury to mint coins in commemoration of the National Purple Heart Hall of Honor.”, do pass with the following
+> To require the Secretary of the Treasury to mint coins in commemoration of the National Purple Heart Hall of Honor.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title